Government to reduce ACC work levies for businesses and self-employed

 ACC chairwoman Dame Paula Rebstock said in October that after receiving 6000 submissions – six times more than the last time it sought public consultation of levy changes two years ago – the board decided against increasing the petrol levy.

 All employers and self-employed people working in New Zealand pay an ACC levy.
 At present, the average amount paid is set at $0.72 per $100 of liable income.
-With fairness as a guiding principle, those organisations involved in riskier work where accidents and injuries are more likely to pay more.
+With fairness as a guiding principle, those organisations involved in riskier work where accidents and injuries are more likely could pay more.
 For example, higher risk industries could pay up to $5.58 per $100, while lower risk industries pay as little as $0.07 per $100.

 The funds collected pay for injuries caused by accidents that happen at work or are work-related.
 More than half of ACC payouts – 62 per cent - are allocated to compensation, with those unable to return to work receiving up to 80 per cent of their income, though there is a maximum threshold in place.